jsay/geoInd/ReproPaper.md

     5%  168.1 7.408  7.340  4.714  3.498  2.057  1.178  1.091
     50% 173.6 8.553  8.843  5.894  4.310  2.709  1.832  1.488
     95% 179.8 9.958 10.501  6.858  5.396  3.851  2.495  2.057

+The same plot as for current GIs, same evidences about the relevance of spatial smoothing terms, the non significance is reach for smaller degrees of freedom (p.XX)

 ```R
 library(lattice)